jcf/emacs.d/README.md

 # emacs.d

 This is my Emacs config.
-It's setup to work a number of different languages, and use Vim-style bindings via the excellent evil-mode.
+It's setup to work a number of different languages, and use Vim-style bindings via the excellent [evil-mode][].

 ## Requirements